jcubic/chat/README.md

 for that project.
 Then copy the Cloud Messaging Secret key and save in `firebase_token` file.

-You should also add your Firebase appliction keys to index.php and sw.js.
+You should also add your Firebase application keys to index.php and sw.js.

 ## License